25 Princess Names for Girls

 - Ashi: this name’s characterized by the divinity that grants victory in battles.
 It’s therefore not surprising that the princess of Bhutan is named after her.

-- Astrid: of Scandinavian origin, the princess of Sweden goes by this name, which means ‘the queen of beauty’.
+- Astrid: of Scandinavian origin.
+This is how she calls herself the princess of Belgium and means ‘the queen of beauty’.